bmonreal/adv_lab_data_analysis/tech_intro/git.md

 OK, whoa, a conflict!
 Is that scary?
 No, it's normal.
 The master branch of `sim.py` shows the `plt.plot` line of code looking one way,  the `make\_plot\_prettier` branch shows it looking another way.
 Git is going to show you the two side by side so you can decide which is the one to keep in the merge.

 What does it show you?
-It shows you a HORRIBLY MANGLED VERSION OF SIM.PY with both versions shown as a sort of comparison.
+It shows you a MANGLED VERSION OF SIM.PY with both versions shown as a sort of comparison.
+This is scary if you were not expecting it, but it's normal.
 Look at it:

 ```
 $ cat sim.py